-American composer, John Jennings Boyd, represents the vanguard of a new generation of composers equally adept at scoring with live orchestra, producing ambient soundscapes, and writing and creating commercially-minded tracks across all forms of modern media.
+American composer, John Jennings Boyd, represents the vanguard of a new generation of composers equally adept at scoring with live orchestra, producing ambient soundscapes, and creating commercially-minded music across all forms of modern media.

 In addition to scoring film and TV, John co-founded Soundcat Productions, a boutique music company with studios in NYC and LA.
-As creative director of Soundcat, John has written and produced music for ad campaigns, products, and institutions as varied as Apple, BMW, Verizon, Microsoft, Google and Budwieser.
+As creative director of Soundcat, he has written and produced music for various national and international ad campaigns including MasterCard, Canon, Facebook, Kate Spade, Apple, Ford, Verizon, and Google.

-John currenly resides in Los Angeles.
+John currently resides in Los Angeles.
 He holds a Bachelor's Degree in Music from The Florida State University School of Music, and a Masters Degree in Film Scoring from New York University.